mannansiddiqui/Deploy-a-React-app-for-development-and-production-environments/README.md

-# Create react app and deploy it for development and production environment on the EC2 instance
+# Deploy a React app for development and production environments

 #### Description:

-- Launch an EC2 server.
+- Launch an EC2 instance.
-- Install the dependencies to run the react app.
+- Install the dependencies required to run the React app.
-- Create a react app and deploy it on the server for development and production environment.
+- Create a React app and deploy it on the server for both the development and production environments.

-#### Step-1: Launch an EC2 server
+#### Step-1: Launch an EC2 instance.

 Firstly, log in to the AWS management console.